Dive and Hydrographic Vessel

 The ship was commissioned as HMNZS Manawanui - the fourth RNZN ship to sail under this name - on 7 June 2019 at a ceremony with Prime Minister Rt Hon Jacinda Ardern, who is the Ship Sponsor.

-The vessel is expected to be ready to commence its introduction into service in early 2020.
+The vessel commenced introduction into service early 2020 and is working through Operational Test and Evaluation with operational release planned for late 2021.
 The project budget for the purchase of the ship, completion of the modifications, and the introduction into service of this dive and hydrographic capability is NZD$103 million.

 Navy's specialist divers and hydrographers provide vital services to New Zealand, the Pacific, and our partners.
-In recent years this has included undertaking underwater search and rescue with the New Zealand Police, surveying the seabed following the Kaikoura earthquake, and removing unexploded historical ordnance in the Pacific islands.
+In recent years this has included undertaking underwater search and rescue with the New Zealand Police, surveying the seabed following major earthquakes, and removing unexploded historical ordnance in the Pacific islands.
 This vessel will allow the Defence Force to continue to serve the community, nation and the world.

 Modifying the ship